Parameterized Approximation Algorithms for Bidirected Steiner Network Problems: FPT inapproximability of and

 Our proof of the parameterized inapproximability of \scss is based on a reduction from \mcsi whose properties are described below.

-\begin{lem} For every constant $\gamma > 0$, there exists a polynomial time reduction that, given an instance $\Gamma = (G, H, V_1 \cup \cdots \cup V_\ell)$ of \pname{MCSI} where the supergraph $H$ is a complete graph\footnote{Reductions in \autoref{lem:scss-red} and \autoref{lem:dsn-red} can be trivially modified to work under a weaker assumption that $H$ is regular (but not necessarily complete).
-However, we choose to only state the reductions when $H$ is complete since this suffices for our purposes and the reductions are simpler to describe in this case.}, produces an instance $(G',\mc{D}')$ of \scss, such that \begin{itemize} \item (Completeness) If $\val(\Gamma) = 1$, then there exists a network $N \subseteq G'$ of cost $2(1 + \gamma^{1/5})$ that satisfies all demands. \item (Soundness) If $\val(\Gamma) < \gamma$, then every network $N \subseteq G'$ that satisfies all demands has cost more than $2(2 - 2\gamma^{1/5})$. \item (Parameter Dependency) The number of demand pairs $|\mc{D}'|$ is $\ell^2$. \end{itemize} \end{lem}
+\begin{lem} For every constant $\gamma > 0$, there exists a polynomial time reduction that, given an instance $\Gamma = (G, H, V_1 \cup \cdots \cup V_\ell)$ of \pname{MPSI} where the supergraph $H$ is a complete graph\footnote{Reductions in \autoref{lem:scss-red} and \autoref{lem:dsn-red} can be trivially modified to work under a weaker assumption that $H$ is regular (but not necessarily complete).
+However, we choose to only state the reductions when $H$ is complete since this suffices for our purposes and the reductions are simpler to describe in this case.}, produces an instance $(G',\mc{T}')$ of \scss, such that \begin{itemize} \item (completeness) if $\val(\Gamma) = 1$, then there exists a network $N' \subseteq G'$ of cost $2(1 + \gamma^{1/5})$ that is a solution of the instance $(G',\mathcal{T}')$ of \scss, \item (soundness) if $\val(\Gamma) < \gamma$, then every network $N \subseteq G'$ that is a solution of the instance $(G',\mathcal{T}')$ of \scss has cost more than $2(2 - 2\gamma^{1/5})$, and \item (parameter dependency) the number of terminals $|\mc{T}'|$ is $\ell^2$. \end{itemize} \end{lem}